1iget/Logify.Alert.PHP/README.md

 ```

 ## Configuration
-You can set up the Logify Alert client using the **Config.php** file as follows.
+You can set up the Logify Alert client using the **config.php** file as follows.
 ```php 5
 <?php
     class LogifyAlert{